 Professional drain fly control

 For help getting rid of drain flies in your home or commercial facility, Quik-Kill offers effective pest control services in central and north central Illinois, and also in the Quad Cities.
-Contact our locally owned pest control company to find out how we eliminate flies!
+Contact our locally owned pest control company to find out how we eliminate flies.
+Reach out today!